vymok/workshops-github-101/README.md

 3. Create a new folder using your command line
 4. Move into your new folder and create a new file named `index.html`
 5. Initialise git for the directory
 6. On your desktop, drag your new `index.html` file into your text editor.
-Write something inside & save it.
+Write something inside & save it
-7. In your terminal, use the Git command to review the status of your files.
+7. In your terminal, use the Git command to review the status of your files
-8. Add your `index.html` to the staging area.
+8. Add your `index.html` to the staging area
-9. Add a commit message to explain what changed in your file.
+9. Add a commit message to explain what changed in your file
-10. Create a new branch!
+10. Create a new branch & go into it
-11. Jump into your new branch.
+11. Add a new line of text in your `index.html` file
+12. Again, add your changes and create a commit message about the changes
-12. Now, use `git checkout` to get back to your master branch.
+13. Now, use `git checkout` to get back to your master branch
+14. Merge the changes from your branch into your master branch

 # Challenge 2

 1. Open your terminal
 2. Print out your current directory.
-Make sure you are in your Desktop.
+Make sure you are in your Desktop or in the previous folder you were working with
 3. Go to this repo: `https://github.com/sheesh19/workshops-github-101`
-4. **Fork** the repository (to make you the Master of the repo).
+4. **Fork** the repository (to make you the Master of the repo)
-5. `git clone` your new repo into your folder.
+5. `git clone` your new repo into your folder

 # Challenge 3
-1. Create a new branch & switch to the new branch.
+1. Create a new branch & switch to the new branch
-2. Update the HTML file with your name & save it.
+2. Update the HTML file with your name & save it
-3. To save the version, use `git add <file_name>`.
+3. To save the version, use `git add <file_name>`
-4. Add a commit message with `git commit -m "your commit message"`.
+4. Add a commit message with `git commit -m "your commit message"`
-5. Run `git remote -v` to see the remote repo linked to your project.
+5. Run `git remote -v` to see the remote repo linked to your project
 6. Finally, push your branch to GitHub!
-Make sure to use `git push origin <your_branch_name>`.
+Make sure to use `git push origin <your_branch_name>`
-7. Create a pull request & merge your branch on GitHub.
+7. Create a pull request & merge your branch on GitHub